agnivesh13/niyantrana/README.md

 ---

-## The finding this project is really about
+## Validating the model before trusting it

-The previous version reported **R² 0.900 (triglycerides) / 0.974 (GGT)** from an LSTM on synthetic data.
+An LSTM over 14-day synthetic windows reported **R² 0.900 (triglycerides) / 0.974 (GGT)**.
+Numbers that good on a problem this hard are a reason to audit the split, not to celebrate it.
 Both figures were artifacts:

 | | |
 |---|---|